nmcassa/mlb-through-my-eyes/README.md

 Loading stats for players is low, we have to load boxscores from each game individually

+The API counts games as 0-0 when they are canceled.
+It would just be better to filter these out when adding games

 ## todo

 add a comparison from user watched games to career/season averages

 add filter for batters (minimum PA)

+the team filter... filters the game by the team.
+Meaning that it includes stats from all players that played in a game with a specific team.
+I instead just want stats from players that are on that team.

 it's only regular season games (no need for preseason but definitely want postseason